benaug/SCR_Sign_Search/README.md

 The model is also set up for supplemental telemetry data (not the same individuals being detected).
 This can be turned off, or telemetry from the individuals being detected can be included with some modification.
+I expect telemetry will often be required to estimate within home range space use with precision.

 The test script does not simulate a transect search to define traps.
 I just allocate some equally spaced cells to search.
 This is more efficient than a real transect search for the same amount of effort.
 Simulate transect searches for more realistic scenarios.